3096/luxray/README.md

 TODO:

+- 0.1.0
+  - Update styles
-- Test if time sync is needed
+  - Test if time sync is needed (if so, add check)
   - Time screen UI update when stepping
   - Test best font for use with 4/3x upscale UI (for handheld)
   - Investigate Switch date limit
   - Improve launcher

+- somewhere down the line
+  - Add settings page
+  - Refactor style code
   - Refactor Makefile